Ooops Up: Critical reception

+The closing lines about "Little Miss Muffet" were actually an ad-lib by singer Penny Ford when recording the song.
+Ford was unhappy with her vocal performance in the previous part of the track so began messing around so that recording wouldn’t be used.
+However, the producers loved it and kept Ford’s ad-lib in the track.
+The "Little Miss Muffet" lines are loosely based on lyrics from the George Clinton track "Let’s Take it to the Stage".

 Chart performance

-Like its predecessor, "Ooops Up" was very successful on the charts on several continents, peaking at number-one in Greece.
-And it reached the number two position in Austria, the Netherlands, Norway, Sweden, Switzerland and West Germany.
-It entered the top 10 also in Belgium (4), Denmark (10), Finland (4), Italy (3), Spain (6) and the UK.
-In the latter, the single peaked at number five in its third week on the UK Singles Chart, on June 24, 1990.
+"Ooops Up" peaked at number-one in Greece and it reached number two in Austria, the Netherlands, Norway, Sweden, Switzerland and West Germany.
+It also entered the top 10 in Belgium, Denmark, Finland, Italy, Luxembourg, Spain and the United Kingdom.
+In the latter country, the single peaked at number five during its third week on the UK Singles Chart, on 24 June 1990.
 It stayed at that position for two weeks.
-Outside Europe, "Ooops Up" reached number-one on the RPM Dance/Urban chart in Canada, number four in Australia, number five in Zimbabwe, number eight in New Zealand and number 35 on the Billboard Hot 100 in the US.
-On the Billboard Dance/Club Play Songs chart, it peaked at number four.
+Outside Europe, "Ooops Up" reached number one on the RPM Dance/Urban chart in Canada, number four in Australia, number five in Zimbabwe, number eight in New Zealand and number 35 on the US Billboard Hot 100.
+On the Billboard Dance Club Play chart, it peaked at number four.

-The song was awarded with a gold record in Australia (35,000), Austria (25,000), Sweden (25,000) and the US (500,000), and a silver record in the United Kingdom (200,000).
+The song was awarded with a gold record in Australia (35,000), Austria (25,000), Sweden (25,000) and the US (500,000) and a silver record in the United Kingdom (200,000).